kadyepley/VBA-challenge/README.md

     Range("P1").Value = "Ticker"
     Range("Q1").Value = "Value"

-    ' set the last row again
-    thelastrow = ws.Cells(Rows.Count, "I").End(xlUp).Row
+    ' set the last row again, but this time for the I column thelastrow = ws.Cells(Rows.Count, "I").End(xlUp).Row

     ' identify where values are in the ws